 Wednesday, August 1: Tomorrow morning I’m flying back to Virginia for nearly a month.
-I probably won’t post much on my Oman blog, but I invite all my readers to join me in my home state of Virginia: catbird in america.
+I probably won’t post much on my Oman blog, but I invite all my readers to join me in my home state of Virginia: nomad, interrupted.
 I’d love to have you visit.

 I have lived in Virginia for most of my life.
 I was born in Petersburg (where my father’s family is from); I grew up in Newport News and Yorktown (the Tidewater area), and as an adult, I lived in Gloucester County, Matthews County, Richmond, and Vienna & Oakton (both in Fairfax County).
 I earned a B.A. in English from the College of William and Mary in Williamsburg and an M.A. in International Commerce and Policy from George Mason University in Arlington.
 The only times I have lived away from Virginia were when I lived in Coeur d’Alene, Idaho for 4 1/2 years from 1980-1984, when I lived in Daegu, South Korea from February 2010-March 2011, and while living in Oman from September 2011 until now.

 Here are some little tidbits and quotes about Virginia.

 Virginia is officially the Commonwealth of Virgina and is nicknamed the “Old Dominion.”
 It is sometimes called the “Mother of Presidents” because of the 8 U.S. Presidents that were born there.

 Virginia is in the South Atlantic region of the United States of America.
 The capital is Richmond, the most populous city is Virginia Beach and the most populous political subdivision is Fairfax County, with over 1 million residents.
 My daughter lives in Richmond, her father lives in Virginia Beach, and my house is in Fairfax County, which is really a suburb of Washington, D.C.